a7med3yad/a7med3yad/README.md

 ## About Me

-AWS-certified Software Engineer and Cloud Engineer based in Alexandria, Egypt, with 3 years of hands-on experience building production-grade backend systems, provisioning cloud infrastructure, and shipping automated CI/CD pipelines.
+AWS-certified Software Engineer and Cloud Engineer based in Cairo, Egypt, with internship and freelance experience building production-grade backend systems, provisioning cloud infrastructure, and shipping automated CI/CD pipelines.

 My engineering approach is grounded in **Clean Architecture**, **infrastructure as code**, and **DevOps discipline** — I care about systems that are secure, maintainable, and built to scale.
 Whether designing a multi-domain REST API, codifying AWS environments in Terraform, or hardening backend security with JWT and RBAC, I focus on engineering quality over shortcuts.

-- Currently completing internships at **DEPI** (Backend & DevOps) and **NTI** (Cloud Engineering)
+- Completed backend/DevOps internship at **DEPI** and cloud engineering internship at **NTI** (2025)
-- Building production systems with **ASP.NET Core**, **AWS**, and **Terraform**
+- Building production systems with **ASP.NET Core**, **AWS**, and **Terraform** — most recently a 15-module HRMS backend with 384 automated tests
 - Deepening expertise in **distributed systems**, **cloud-native architecture**, and **system design**
-- Open to backend engineering, cloud engineering, and DevOps opportunities — remote or hybrid
+- Open to backend engineering, cloud engineering, and DevOps internships or contract roles (available on a contract basis until completing military service) — remote or hybrid
 - B.Sc.
 Computer & Data Science, Alexandria University (Expected May 2027)

 ---